modalitysystems/modalitysoftware-docs/twa/TWAAutomation-CustomerAzureTenant.md

 This page describes the architecture required for hosting TWA Automation in CAT Configuration.
 In this configuration, the Modality-managed cloud solution that brokers and delivers messages to users is replicated within a customer's own Azure tenant.

 > **Important**: because this configuration results in all parts of the TWA Automation service being hosted within a customer's Azure tenant, the customer assumes responsibility for monitoring of the service and raising any issues with Modality for investigation.
-It may be nessecary to export log files or temporoarily provide access to installed components for troubleshooting.
+It may be necessary to export log files or temporarily provide access to installed components for troubleshooting.

 ## Required Components